 To stimulate and burn fat: 15 – 20 reps

-Only commit to what you know you can accomplish without having to put loads of pressure on yourself.
-Break your big objectives into small, achievable goals so you can stay committed beyond January.
+To set yourself up for success, make sure your expectations are attainable.
+Commit to what you know you can accomplish without having to put a lot of pressure on yourself.
+Mike suggests breaking your big objectives into small, achievable goals so you can stay committed beyond January.
 Overcommitting in the beginning can lead to failure in the end.

-When first starting out at the gym, try to choose one that’s locally owned and operated.
-This way you will have a better chance of getting that 1-on-1 attention that will support you in achieving your fitness and health goals.
-Mike mentions this with first-hand knowledge of what it takes to serve members in achieving their greatest fitness potential because he has owned and operated the Fitness Factory for 25 years.
-In fact, I am a highly satisfied customer of Mike’s and have been attending the Fitness Factory for over 7 years.
-So, I can attest to the fact that staying local can have its advantages when committing to a workout routine.
+When first starting out at the gym, try to choose a location that’s locally owned and operated.
+This way, you will have a better chance of getting 1-on-1 attention that will support you in achieving your fitness and health goals.
+Mike knows first-hand what it takes to serve members in achieving their greatest fitness potential.
+His gym The Fitness Factory has been in business for 25 years.
+(Fun fact: I have been a Fitness Factory gym goer for the past 12 years, even as I battled through the ups and downs of chronic back pain).
+For me personally, staying local helps me commit to a workout routine and close to a group of people who can help me work through any pain issues that may arise.